The project Migrant Narratives in the Asylum Process:

 - How does the narrative change when it is converted from an oral into a written version in the Migration Agency’s draft decisions?

-- How is the asylum seeker’s identity constructed during the interviews and in the written documentation?
+- How is the asylum seeker’s identity constructed during the interviews, in the meetings with the assigned counsel and in the written documentation?

 - How do the participants experience the interaction that takes place during the asylum interview and how do they make sense of the written documentation?